f5devcentral/f5-agility-labs-sslviz/docs/class1/module1/lab04.rst

    .. note:: It is important to distinguish SSLO's layer 2 topology from those
       of other traditional layer 2 SSL visibility vendors.
-Layer 2 solutions such as the Blue Coat SSL visibility appliance (SSLVA) limit the types of devices that can be inserted into the inspection zone to layer 2 and below, and devices must be directly connected to the appliance.
+Layer 2 solutions such as the Symantec SSL visibility appliance (SSLVA) limit the types of devices that can be inserted into the inspection zone to layer 2 and below, and devices must be directly connected to the appliance.
 An SSLO layer 2 topology only exists at